chiara-gambi/phonpred/README.md

 # phonpred
-Pre-processed data and analyses scripts for the Phonological Prediction project Sripts with ending with "an.txt" extension are anonymised versions for peer preview.
+Pre-processed data and analyses scripts for the Phonological Prediction project.

+Scripts  ending with "an.txt" extension are anonymised versions for peer preview.